EconPapers

 No 245, Economics of Education Working Paper Series from University of Zurich, Department of Business Administration (IBW)

-Abstract: We study the impact of online instruction with a field experiment that randomly assigns 1,344 university students to different proportions of online and in-person lectures in multiple introductory courses.
+Abstract: We study the impact of online instruction using a field experiment that randomly assigns 1,344 university students to different proportions of online and in-person lectures across multiple introductory courses.
 Increased online instruction leaves men's exam performance unaffected but significantly lowers women's performance, particularly in math-intensive courses.
-Online instruction also reduces women's longer-run performance and increases their study dropout.
-Exploring mechanisms, we find that women exposed to more online lectures report greater difficulty in connecting with peers, less engaging instructors, and lower course satisfaction.
-Our findings suggest that shifting toward more online instruction may disproportionally harm women.
+Online instruction also reduces women's longer-run performance and increases their program dropout.
+Exploring mechanisms, we find that women exposed to more online lectures report greater difficulty in connecting with peers, perceive instructors as less engaging, and express lower course satisfaction.
+Our findings highlight that shifting toward online instruction may disproportionately harm women.

 Date: 2025-07